rdfostrich/article-swj2020-cobra/content/abstract.md

 As such, there is a need for an improved storage strategy that scales better in terms of ingestion time for many versions.
 <!-- Task         -->
-We have designed, implemented, and evaluated a change to the hybrid storage strategy where we make use of of _bidirectional delta chain_ instead of the default _unidirectional delta chain_.
+We have designed, implemented, and evaluated a change to the hybrid storage strategy where we make use of a _bidirectional delta chain_ instead of the default _unidirectional delta chain_.
 <!-- Object       -->
 In this article,